-Once upon a time I worked with Denise Austin at a clinic for a group of local Exeter P.E. teachers in England.
+Once upon a time I worked with Denise Austin at a clinic for a group of local P.E. teachers from Exeter in England.
 It was on the subject of teaching volleyball to their students.

 By the way, this is something every experienced coach should stand ready to do to help grow and develop the sport.